YeeHo/Glutton/README.md

         averages, and thus calculates conformational distributions from chemical shift datasets.
-        These distributions permit the straightforward determination of a maximally broad structural ensemble consistent with the data, and thus it optimizes sampling of the conformational space that is available to the IDP.
+        These distributions permit the straightforward determination of a maximally broad structural ensemble consistent with the data, and thus it optimizes sampling of the conformational space that is available to the IDP as shown in the above plot.
 These ensembles provide a realistic description of the conformational heterogeneity and structural propensities of IDPs, but they can also be used as starting points for the refinement of protein structure determination (adding additional experimental information) or protein prediction (incorporating a molecular force-field).

 Part 2 of 4.
 Use Glutton script to generate structure ensembles based on chemical shifts